UCSD-E4E/PyHa/README.md

 }
 ```

 The `tweety_output` parameter sets whether to use TweetyNET's original output or isolation techniques.
+If set to `False`, TweetyNET will use the specified `technique` parameter.

 <!-- IsoAutio.py file -->